SpecifiesDev/StarFarming/README.md

 ### I want to become a dev of the project
 When I first started this project, I actually had accepted a dev onto my team.
 I actually really don't want to do that, as I don't want to take away from my own ideas and vision of the project.

-### When will the rewrite be live?
-I want to also add a new feature inside the first iteration of this rewrite: npcs.
-So, once I figure out an efficient system for server owners to place these npcs and for the plugin to serialize this data, I will release it.

 # What's new in the rewrite?

 ### HolographicDisplays